 The Importance of Monitoring your Application Performance

-Application performance monitoring enables organizations to better understand how customers or employees use their applications, and can identify potential bottlenecks that could limit user experience or impact overall productivity.
+Application performance monitoring enables organizations to understand better how customers or employees use their applications and can identify potential bottlenecks that could limit user experience or impact overall productivity.

-This article will discuss the importance of application performance monitoring and how it can be used to ensure optimal results from an organization’s software solutions.
+This article will discuss the importance of application performance monitoring tools and how it can be used to ensure optimal results from an organization’s software solutions.

 What is Application Performance Monitoring?